govuk-one-login/mobile-android-logging/docs/developerSetup/runningTheCodeBase.md

 ## Running the tests via Android Studio

-1. Select the `build` product flavor from the 'Build variants' ribbon that's usually located at the bottom left of the active Android Studio window.
-If `build` isn't selected, click the currently active Build variant to show a drop down arrow, then select `buildDebug` as the value:
+1. Select the `buildLogic.plugins.build` product flavor from the 'Build variants' ribbon that's usually located at the bottom left of the active Android Studio window.
+If `buildLogic.plugins.build` isn't selected, click the currently active Build variant to show a drop down arrow, then select `buildDebug` as the value:

    ![](../img/androidStudioSelectBuildVariants.png)